Narromine: The Court House Hotel

 Situated on the corner of Burraway Street and Merilba Street, the Court House Hotel was initially established by David Fitch in 1889 and originally opened as Fitch's Court House Hotel.

 Narromine in literature

-The town of Narromine is featured in the famous work of Banjo Patterson, The City of Dreadful Thirst published originally in 1889.
-The poem references the town exactly nine times and satirically narrates the culture of the people of Narromine as well as the floods, dusty plains and landscape of the town.
-The poem is found within the Collective Versus of A.B Patterson and is 48 lines long.
+The town of Narromine is featured in a poem by Banjo Paterson, "The City of Dreadful Thirst", published originally in 1889.
+The 48-line poem references the town nine times and satirically narrates the culture of the people of Narromine as well as the floods, dusty plains and landscape of the town.